arm61/pylj/docs/source/teaching.md

 ## Parameters that are safe to vary, and the guards

-The chapters run at temperatures from 100 to 1000 K, in boxes from 20 to 150 Angstrom, with 9 to 100 particles.
-Those ranges are safe to explore in any combination that keeps the particles from being packed shoulder to shoulder.
+The chapters run at temperatures from 100 to 1000 K, in boxes from 20 to 150 Angstrom, with 9 to 100 atoms.
+Those ranges are safe to explore in any combination that keeps the atoms from being packed shoulder to shoulder.
 The cut-off is 15 Angstrom by default, or half the box when the box is smaller than 30 Angstrom, and may be set to anything up to half the box.

 Three guards refuse a run rather than let it produce nonsense.
 Each raises `ValueError` with a message that names the remedy.

 The first is the initial energy limit.
-A starting configuration holding more than ten $k_B T$ of potential energy per particle is refused, because that energy is released as motion over the first few steps and heats the run.
-The message says how much energy per particle the configuration holds and that its particles are too close together for the temperature.
-A student meets it when they ask for too many particles in too small a box, or place particles at too low a temperature.
-The remedies are fewer particles, a larger box, or `init_conf='metropolis'`, which places particles one at a time by energy rather than on a lattice.
+A starting configuration holding more than ten $k_B T$ of potential energy per atom is refused, because that energy is released as motion over the first few steps and heats the run.
+The message says how much energy per atom the configuration holds and that its atoms are too close together for the temperature.
+A student meets it when they ask for too many atoms in too small a box, or place atoms at too low a temperature.
+The remedies are fewer atoms, a larger box, or `init_conf='metropolis'`, which places atoms one at a time by energy rather than on a lattice.

 The second is the cut-off check.
 Truncating the interaction at the cut-off assumes it has died away there, so pylj checks that each pair energy at the cut-off is finite and within $k_B T$ of zero.
 The message says how many $k_B T$ the potential still is at the cut-off and asks the reader to check the parameter units.
 That is almost always the cause: a well depth in kilojoules per mole, or a separation in Angstrom where metres and joules are expected.
 When the cut-off is already half the box, the only remedy is a larger box.

 The third is the displacement check, made on every molecular dynamics step.
-If any particle moves further than half the cut-off in one step, the run is refused.
+If any atom moves further than half the cut-off in one step, the run is refused.
 The message gives the distance moved and the timestep, and says the timestep is too long or the run has already diverged.
 The default timestep of ten femtoseconds is safe for argon at the temperatures the chapters use; a student who raises it, or who runs a much lighter species, will meet this guard.

 ## Compute times